abhiwand/atk/python/intelanalytics/doc/source/ds_mlal_0.rst

     Boolean (optional)

     Turns bidirectional check on and off.
-    LDA expects a bi-partite input graph, so each for example should be bi-directional.
+    LDA expects a bi-partite input graph, so each edge should be bi-directional.
     This option is mainly for graph integrity check.

 num_topics: